The Satan Pit: Broadcast and home media

-This episode was shown the Saturday after 6/6/06, with the first part airing the Saturday before, hence it bookmarked a week full of Devil-related stories in the media.
+This episode was shown the Saturday after 6/6/06, with the first part airing the Saturday before, hence it bookended a week full of Devil-related stories in the media.
 Overnight ratings for "The Satan Pit" came in at 5.5 million viewers.
 This could be explained by the unusually hot country-wide weather, combined with the first England game of the 2006 World Cup.
 "The Satan Pit" had an audience share of 35%, meaning that its overall share has remained static and it was the third-most-watched programme of the day, after the World Cup game and Casualty.
 The final consolidated rating was 6.08 million, the lowest of any episode of Doctor Who since the show was revived in 2005.
 The audience Appreciation Index for the episode was 86.

 This episode and "The Impossible Planet" were released in the UK, together with "Love & Monsters", as a basic DVD with no special features on 7 August 2006.
 It was re-released as part of the Complete Series 2 box set on 20 November 2006 with a commentary by James Strong, Mike Jones and Ranny Jhutti.

 IGN's Ahsan Haque gave "The Satan Pit" a score of 8.7 out of 10.
 He was generally positive and praised the CGI that animated the Beast, though he noted that the Doctor made some "logical leaps".
 Dave Golder of SFX felt that the ambition of the story could not live up to production values, but he praised Tennant and Piper.
 While he found some "scripting misfires" like the easy recovery of the TARDIS, he described the story as "action-packed, ambitious, emotionally draining and, thankfully, still willfully different to every other SF show out there."
 Arnold T Blumburg of Now Playing was more critical, giving "The Satan Pit" a grade of C+.
 He found it a disappointing conclusion which spent too much time getting the Doctor to the monster, only for him to confront it by "ranting and raving rather embarrassingly at a roaring CGI effect."
 He also criticised the Doctor's concentration on saving Rose without mentioning the other characters, and noted that a few previously unseen crew members appeared and that "entire plot threads also go nowhere".
 Still, he praised the acting of the guest cast, the music, and the effects, concluding that the two-parter was "a qualified success that offers solid character, brilliant visual design and some thought-provoking moments damaged only by poor plotting and some glaring missed opportunities".